 Picture a beach located just five minutes from downtown.
 Imagine the great feeling of a refreshing dip.
 Yes, this tiny corner of paradise exists at Parc Jean-Drapeau, the ideal spot to lounge in the sun or take part in nautical activities, beach volleyball or open-water swimming with family and friends.

-Once you're at the Beach, you can rent a pedal-boat, kayak, mayak (small kayak) or a canoe for a leisurely outing on the water.
-And for the enjoyment of the younger crowd, trampolines are set up near the Beach.
+Once you're at the Beach, you can rent a pedal-boat, kayak or a canoe for a leisurely outing on the water.

 Changing room and lockers, snack bar.
 People are advised to bring a lock.